interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 ## Preface

 This document specifies the Standard Interledger Protocol (ILP).
-It draws heavily from the definition of the Internet Protocol (IP) defined in RFC 791.
+It draws heavily from the definition of the Internet Protocol (IP) defined in [RFC 791](https://tools.ietf.org/html/rfc791).
 The interledger protocol is the culmination of more than a decade of research in decentralized payment protocols.
-This work was started in 2004 by Ryan Fugger and involved numerous contributors since then.
+This work was started in 2004 by Ryan Fugger, augmented by the development of Bitcoin in 2008 and has involved numerous contributors since then.

 ## Introduction

 ### Motivation

 The Interledger Protocol is designed for use in interconnected systems of digital asset ledgers with transfer capability.
-The interledger protocol provides for transmitting payments from sources to destinations, where sources and destinations are hosts identified by variable length hierarchically structured addresses.
+The interledger protocol provides for transmitting payments from sources to destinations on different ledgers, where sources and destinations are hosts identified by variable length hierarchically structured addresses.

 ### Scope

-The interledger protocol is specifically limited in scope to provide the functions necessary to deliver a payment from a source to a destination over an interconnected system of ledgers.
+The interledger protocol is intentionally limited in scope to provide the functions necessary to deliver a payment from a source to a destination over an interconnected system of ledgers.
 There are no mechanisms to augment end-to-end payment reliability, liquidity management, identity, or other services commonly found in payment protocols.
 The interledger protocol can capitalize on the services of its supporting ledgers to provide various types and qualities of service.

 ### Interfaces